polipettotechnologies2023/loligo-back/README.md

 ### Step 2
 Try to create a new branch and add something to the following list from your new branch. try to create a new Remote Branch and push your content there. after that merge the new branch with the main one

 List:
 - Hello, I'm Wes
+-
+-
+-
+-

+### Step 3
+Try to create a new pull request and ask me for the approval in the group.
+After I've approved it, try to merge it int the main branch.
+As content of the PR, write something in the following list:

+List:
+-
+-
+-
+-
+-

 ## Getting started